 One thing I should remind you is that once you launch the emulator first time, you’ll notice that the MTVU (Multi-Threaded microVU1) is disabled.
-If you have a 4+ core CPU, then why not enable it?
+If you have a processor with more than 4 cores, then why not enable it?
 You’ll notice a huge boost in performance compared to when it’s disabled.

-This technique will help you with intensive games such as God of War, Jak and Daxter, Shadow of the Colossus, Ratchet and Clank.
+This technique will help you with intensive games such as God of War, Jak and Daxter II, Shadow of the Colossus, Ratchet, and Clank.
 These games are considered CPU eaters as they put a potato CPU to its knees and eat it for breakfast.

 This section is for games that have certain issues.
 It can either be fixed manually using speed hacks, patches you’ll find online from the official PCSX2 wiki site, or this section.
 By hovering your mouse on tabs, you will notice a text will popup up informing you what benefits the game fixe may provide.
 If you are still not sure what you are doing, check the wiki site I provided.